Application to Host a Conference for Undergraduate Women in Physics

 Letter of Support: A letter from your department chair that outlines the departmental support (financial and staff) as well as the names of any other faculty members engaged in the organization of the conference.

-The site selection committee will notify applicants by November 15, 2014.
-Coordinators from the selected sites will be encouraged to attend a 2015 Conference to learn more about the conference.
+The site selection committee aims to notify applicants by mid-December.
+Coordinators from the selected sites will be encouraged to attend a 2017 Conference to learn more about the conference.